trevorguleserian/Project1/README.md

  ## Question 2:  Who are the top movie directors on streaming services?

  ### There were five directors identified who had at least 3 movies with IMDb scores greater than 8.
 Those directors include; Christopher Nolan, Martin Scorsese, Quentin Tarantino, Stephen J. Santos, and Hrishikesh Mukherjee.
 The movies these directors were noted for can be found on Netflix, Hulu, and/or Amazon Prime.
 We also noticed that the movies were directed between 1970 and 1990 or after the year 2000.
+We ended up removing a director, Rocco Urbisci, who directed 10 improv/stand-up comedy specials that had IMDb ratings higher than 8.

  ## Question 3: How did ratings vary over time?